harjitmoe/egs-indices/README.md

 * Delete a.txt
 * Rename metadataegs3.txt to a.txt (this is used by the script as the starting point).
 * Run htmlonlyyo.py
+* Press RETURN (Enter) after the script has finished.
 * Force copy metadataegs3.txt into the repository root.

 To check for any anomalous date lookup successes (this should not be done too frequently):